u-boot/u-boot/doc/develop/driver-model/livetree.rst

 freed.
 Then the tree can be scanned for these 'separately allocated' nodes and properties before freeing the memory block.

+The ofnode_write\_...() functions also support writing to the flat tree.
+Care should be taken however, since this can change the position of node names and properties in the flat tree, thus affecting the live tree.
+Generally this does not matter, since when we fire up the live tree we don't ever use the flat tree again.
+But in the case of tests, this can cause a problem.

+The sandbox tests typically run with OF_LIVE enabled but with the actual live tree either present or absent.
+This is to make sure that the flat tree functions work correctly even with OF_LIVE is enabled.
+But if a test modifies the flat device tree, then the live tree can become invalid.
+Any live tree tests that run after that point will use a corrupted tree, e.g. with an incorrect property name or worse.
+To deal with this we use a flag UT_TESTF_LIVE_OR_FLAT then ensures that tests which write to the flat tree are not run if OF_LIVE is enabled.
+Only the live tree version of the test is run, when OF_LIVE is enabled, with sandbox_flattree running the flat tree version.

+This is of course a work-around, even if a reasonable one.
+One solution to this problem would be to make a copy of the flat tree before the test and restore it afterwards, in the same memory location, so that the live tree pointers work again.
+Another would be to regenerate the live tree if a test modified the flat tree.

+Neither of these solutions is currently implemented, since the situation that causes the problem can only occur in sandbox tests, is somewhat esoteric and the UT_TESTF_LIVE_OR_FLAT flag deals with it in a reasonable way.

 Multiple livetrees
 ------------------